Simone Biles To Dance With A Guy For The First Time On ‘Dancing With The Stars’

 And Simone Biles will most likely win more medals in the upcoming Olympic Games, but only after she wins the Mirror Ball!

 Simone Biles admitted that her preparations with partner Farber are “going good.”
-The Olympian champion, who boasts more than 5 million followers on Twitter, added that their personalities “go well” together, and most importantly, Farber is “very patient.”
+The Olympic champion, who boasts more than 5 million followers on Twitter, added that their personalities “go well” together, and most importantly, Farber is “very patient.”

 Simone Biles, the homeschooled teen with five Olympic medals and huge ambitions, recently tweeted that she and her partner are still trying to figure out their team name for Dancing with the Stars 2017.
 In fact, Simone Biles asked for ideas from her fans to help them come up with the team name for the ABC competition!

-"you said our team name is whaaaaaat"? ????
+“you said our team name is whaaaaaat”?????

 haha we need ideas. please help!! pic.twitter.com/fW60fWaGjp